-Sudan country profile - BBC News
+Sudan country profile

 President: Omar Hassan al-Bashir

-Omar Hassan al-Bashir has ruled with an iron fist for more than 25 years.
+Omar Hassan al-Bashir has ruled with an iron fist since coming to power in a coup in 1989.

-He come to power in a coup in 1989 and was elected president in 1996.
+He was elected president in 1996, and has been re-elected several times since in votes mostly boycotted by opposition parties.

-He was re-elected several times since, most recently in 2015 when he gained another five-year term.
-Most opposition parties boycotted the vote.
+Mr Bashir faces two international arrest warrants issued by the International Criminal Court on charges of genocide, war crimes and crimes against humanity, but the main threat to his continued rule comes from increasing domestic discontent over the rising cost of living.

-Mr Bashir faces two international arrest warrants - issued by the International Criminal Court in The Hague - on charges of genocide, war crimes and crimes against humanity.
+Sporadic protests escalated through 2018, and took on an overtly anti-Bashir political dimension after up to 40 people were killed in clashes with security forces.

 MEDIA